 In connection with the sale of Arbor National Holdings, Mr. Kaufman purchased its commercial mortgage lending operations and the rights to the "Arbor" name and retained a significant portion of Arbor National Holdings' senior management team.
-This senior management team has guided Arbor Commercial Mortgage's growth from a company originally capitalized with approximately \$8 million of equity value, including its partnership interest in Arbor Realty Limited Partnership, to approximately \$69 million of equity value as of September 30, 2003.
+This senior management team has guided Arbor Commercial Mortgage's growth from a company originally capitalized with approximately \$8 million to its equity value, including its partnership interest in Arbor Realty Limited Partnership, of approximately \$69 million as of September 30, 2003.
 Arbor Commercial Mortgage is now a full service provider of financial services to owners and developers of multi-family and commercial real estate properties.
 Arbor Commercial Mortgage has derived revenue from the origination for sale and servicing of government-sponsored and conduit mortgage loans for commercial and multi-family real estate properties as well as from the origination of structured finance loans and investments.
-Arbor Commercial Mortgage originated over \$600 million in new loans in 2002 and is currently servicing a portfolio with a principal balance of \$2.9 billion, including loans serviced for Arbor Realty Limited Partnership.
+Our primary business will be investing in structured finance loans and investments.
+Arbor Commercial Mortgage, which has been profitable every year since 1995, originated over \$600 million in new loans in 2002 and is currently servicing a portfolio with a principal balance of \$2.9 billion, including loans serviced for Arbor Realty Limited Partnership.